xvyv99/SQLCC/README.md

-# FileMeta
+# SQLCC

-A tool for adding metadata to files.
+Encapsulation designed to be compatible with multiple SQL databases (currently only supports Sqlite3).